Riecoin (RIC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Riecoin Historical Price

-According to the latest data gathered on Riecoin live price page, the current price of Riecoin is 0.0066162USD.
-The circulating supply of Riecoin(RIC) is 69.24M RIC , giving it a market capitalization of $458.00K.
+According to the latest data gathered on Riecoin live price page, the current price of Riecoin is 0.00639333USD.
+The circulating supply of Riecoin(RIC) is 69.29M RIC , giving it a market capitalization of $443.00K.

 The Riecoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RIC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.